ZASamm/the-peace-of-mind-project/README.md

 Playfair Display - used for headers as its a stylish serif font that aligns with my concepts of bring a calming experience to the user.

-Roboto - used for main bodys of text as it is simple and highly readable emphasising the ease of use.
+Roboto - used for main bodies of text as it is simple and highly readable emphasising the ease of use.

 Font awesome for any icons used.